 My name is Shaun and I am an Internet Researcher and Ethical Hacker from Winnipeg.
-I got started in UNIX Mid Range Operations.
-I then became a technician upgrading workstations, networking hardware for financial institutions and POS systems in box stores.
+I got started in UNIX Mid Range Operations and then became a technician upgrading workstations, networking hardware for financial institutions and POS systems in box stores.

-So, going back to school to further my IT career was the best option.
+So, I went back to school to further my IT career.

-Red River College - IT, Network, Computer Support, Project Management (current)
+Red River College - Info Technology, Project Management Cert, Business Analyst

-Hasso Plattner Institute - Confidential Comms in the Internet, Digital IDs, Cyberthreats by Malware, Cybersecurity (2020/1) - I encourage you and others to join.
+Hasso Plattner Institute - Confidential Comms in the Internet, Digital IDs, Cyber Threats by Malware, Cybersecurity Basics Exam (completed 2021)

-edX - CS50: Introduction to Computer Science (course updated since completing in 2018)
+edX - CS50: Intro to Computer Science (updated since 2018, need to retake)

 z3r0trust - Ret.
 USMC SSG: Expert in Information Security and OSINT takes the time to write about His experiences and I consider every paper like an online course.

 Everyday is an opportunity to learn something new.
 Then apply it to enhance your life.